Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 If you own a Golden Retriever, then you know how much energy they have and how much physical and mental stimulation they need.
 If you are considering getting a Golden Retriever for the first time, then be prepared.

 If you are a first-time Golden Retriever owner, you might find it worthwhile to check out this article: Golden Retrievers: A Good Dog For First-Time Owners?

 Golden Retrievers are renowned for their high activity levels.
 Adult Golden Retrievers can need upwards of two hours per day of exercise.
 The breed also excels in outdoor activities and enjoys swims, walks, runs, and hikes.
 Pretty much any activity can be done with a Golden Retriever.

 Chances are, if your kids have a lot of energy, it will be matched easily by a Golden Retriever.

 Golden Retrievers Love To Play

 Golden Retrievers love to play.
 Much of that playful drive stems from their high activity level and friendly nature.
 However, much of it also comes from a high level of intelligence.
-Goldens are intelligent, and combined with high energy; they need to be mentally stimulated to be happy.
+Goldens are intelligent and combined with high energy, and they need to be mentally stimulated to be happy.

 Goldens are also well known to stay in puppyhood longer than most dog breeds.
 Meaning while many dog breeds will become much more “mature” at two years old, you may find your Golden still being playful and good well into adulthood.